UKPLab/arxiv2018-bayesian-ensembles/README.md

 ### Obtaining Datasets

-If you wish to reproduce the experiments in the paper, follow these steps to install the datasets.
+If you wish to reproduce the experiments in the EMNLP 2019 paper, or the experiments in the crowdsourcing experiments in AAAI 2020 paper, follow these steps to install the datasets.
+The data for the transfer learning experiments in the AAAI 2020 paper is already in the correct place.

 1. Create the directories `../../data/bayesian_sequence_combination/data`  and
 `../../data/bayesian_sequence_combination/output`.
 The `../../` is relative to the directory containing this repository.
 If you want to put the data or results somewhere else, you can replace all references to '../../data' in the code with the desired location.

 2. Extract the NER crowdsourced data from `data/crf-ma-NER-task1.zip`.
 Move the directory to `../../data/bayesian_sequence_combination/data`.

 3. Extract the NER test data from `data/English NER.zip` and move it to `../../data/bayesian_sequence_combination/data`.

 4. For the PICO dataset,
-extract the data from `data/bio.zip' and move it to `../../data/bayesian_sequence_combination/data'.
+extract the data from `data/bio.zip` and move it to `../../data/bayesian_sequence_combination/data`.
 If you want to get the original data that these files were derived from, checkout the git repo https://github.com/yinfeiy/PICO-data/ (you don't need these to repeat the experiments).

 5. Create a link to the PICO data:
 `ln -s ~/git/PICO-data/ ../../data/bayesian_sequence_combination/data/bio-PICO`,
 where the path `~/git/PICO-data/` should be replaced with location where you checked out the PICO-data.

 6. For the ARG dataset, unzip the data from `data/argmin_LMU.zip` and move it to `../../data/bayesian_sequence_combination/data`.

 ## Running the experiments from EMNLP 2019

 These instructions are for "A Bayesian Approach To Sequence Tagging with Crowds".

  If you just want to use BSC for a new project, you don't need to reproduce the experiments from the paper, so you can skip this part and the next part, and go to the section "Using Bayesian Sequence Combination (BSC)".

  For all of these scripts, please run them from the root directory of this repository.
 No command line arguments are needed, instead you should comment and uncomment the  code to disable or enable the methods you want to test.

 ### NER experiments

 You can run the table 2 experiments using the following: